What do the words detox drink conjure up for you? A concoction of nasty tasting gloop or something tasty and enjoyable?

 Add a little salt to taste.

 Store the broth in the fridge when cool and gently reheat one portion at a time when needed.

-If you like, instead of straining the soup, you could drink it as a vegetabe soup.
+If you like, instead of straining the soup, you could drink it as a vegetable soup.
 You could also blend the vegetables to make a creamier soup.

 You can get more detox soup recipes here.